-In many ways, that analogy is apt for the new 2019 G550 SUV: Mercedes has kept the bones, shape and overall look of the original, but like those fictional dinosaurs, it has spliced in some modern DNA to make the latest G-Wagen more appealing.
+In many ways, that analogy is apt for the new 2019 G550 SUV: Mercedes-Benz has kept the bones, shape and overall look of the original, but like those fictional dinosaurs, it has spliced in some modern DNA to make the latest off-road G-Wagen more appealing.

 Related: More 2018 Detroit Auto Show Coverage

-From the outside, you'll be forgiven for not noticing that it's all-new.
+From the outside, you’ll be forgiven for not noticing that the new G-Class is actually all-new.
 Only a few actual parts are carried over from the last model, including the door handles.
-But the look and shape are iconic in ways that bring to mind the Porsche 911, Jeep Wrangler or Mercedes-Benz's own SL roadster.
-Immediately identifiable, instantly recognizable, you'll never confuse it for anything else.
-Despite the fact that it's longer and wider, it still looks to have the same proportions as before, and its increasingly large pool of buyers is perfectly happy with that.
+But the look and shape are iconic in ways that bring to mind the Porsche 911, Jeep Wrangler or Mercedes-Benz’s own SL roadster.
+Immediately identifiable, instantly recognizable, you’ll never confuse it for anything else.
+Despite the fact that it’s longer and wider, it still looks to have the same proportions as before, and its increasingly large pool of buyers is perfectly happy with that.

 But the best improvements are inside, where a completely redone cabin makes the most of the increased dimensions to dramatically amp up passenger comfort.
 Make no mistake, this is still a deceptively small SUV by American standards — there’s room for five people, but a Ford Explorer is more spacious.
 Yet even the toniest Range Rover would have trouble matching the G-Wagen’s newfound opulence.
 From the digital dash and real metal trim to the super-high-quality leather and ultra-solid construction, the new G-Wagen feels as expensive as it’s quite likely to be.